-Alice Wong is an Information Designer & Storyteller based in Eindhoven, The Netherlands.
-Through her research, she aims to visually translate complex content into shareable stories.
+Alice Wong is a Story Designer based in Eindhoven, the Netherlands.
+Through her research, she aims to visually translate complex information into shareable stories.
 Her principal topic of interest is the intersection of biographical documentary, media and social phenomena.

 She was born in Amsterdam in 1989 and raised in Hong Kong since she was 4.
 She returned to the Netherlands to study at the Design Academy Eindhoven after she won a scholarship with her design graduation project 'Happiness'.
 She was awarded for Design Student of the Year 2010 by Hong Kong Designers Association.
 In the same year, she achieved Gold Award in Graphic Design at Caritas Bianchi College of Careers.